Living with ADHD Doesn’t Have to Be Difficult

 Learn what ADHD is and what it is not.
 When I was first diagnosed I realized how little I truly knew about ADHD and how much it impacted a person’s life.

-Learning everything you can not only helps you find ways to improve your life, but it also puts you in a position to take an active role in your treatment.
+Learning everything you can not only help you find ways to improve your life, but it also puts you in a position to take an active role in your treatment.

 Don’t be afraid to ask questions!